Does Verizon Throttle Data? (And How You Can Stop This Easily)

 Does Verizon throttle Internet speed?

-A few years back, Verizon was caught throttling Netflix and YouTube both on unlimited and limited data plans.
+Regarding the issue of Verizon throttle speed, a few years back, Verizon was caught throttling Netflix and YouTube both on unlimited and limited data plans.
 While the company acknowledged that a new video optimization system used temporarily was a reason for slowdowns, users continued reporting a problem — even for “unlimited” plans that are supposed to give you higher priority on a network.

 When does Verizon throttle data?